 There are probably more funding opportunities for your PhD than you think.
 It is worth making sure you have investigated them all.
 Funding bodies support PhD students in different ways.
 Some pay course fees only, some include a stipend (maintenance costs) or travel expenses, and others offer a one-off award…>

-Each field such as arts or science has its own specialist skills.
-In addition, there are a handful of key skills which are crucial to success.
-I have cherry-picked five skills you need to become a researcher for those of us who are aspiring to step into the field of…>
+I have cherry-picked five skills you need to become a researcher for those who are aspiring to step into the field of academic research.

 Dutch universities offer a great environment students looking for a PhD In The Netherlands, well-resourced labs and libraries, a forward-looking research culture, favourable financial arrangements, and international colleagues.